-Damac International unveils the Delmore, designed by Zaha Hadid architects, and commences construction
+DAMAC International unveils The Delmore, designed by Zaha Hadid Architects, and commences construction

 PHOTO

-A marketplace one-of-one, The Delmore situated in Miami's Billionaire's Triangle – will feature true mansions in the sky, averaging more than 7,000 square feet and supported by more than 55,000 square feet of unparalleled amenities
+- Situated in Miami’s Billionaire’s Triangle, The Delmore will feature mansions, averaging 7,000 sq ft, supported by 55,000+ sq ft of amenities

-MIAMI, Fla.,/PRNewswire/ -- DAMAC International, one of the world's premier developers of high-end residential properties, today announced the launch of The Delmore, a 12-story, ultra-luxury boutique oceanfront condominium located at 8777 Collins Avenue in the Town of Surfside, Miami.
+Dubai, United Arab Emirates: DAMAC International, one of the world’s premier developers of high-end residential properties, has announced the launch of The Delmore, a 12-story, ultra-luxury boutique oceanfront condominium located at 8777 Collins Avenue in the Town of Surfside, Miami.

-Led by globally recognized founder Hussain Sajwani, DAMAC International is known as a prime property market pacesetter, with a portfolio of more than 45,000 luxury residences throughout a multitude of acclaimed global destinations, including London, Toronto, and the Maldives.
-The Delmore marks the Dubai-headquartered company's real estate foray into the United States, complemented by DAMAC's recently announced, $20 Billion investment into the buildout of data centers across the American Sunbelt and Midwest.
-The company is currently developing data centers in 10 countries throughout Asia, Europe, and the Middle East.

-Sales of The Delmore are being exclusively brokered by Douglas Elliman.
-Construction has begun, with an anticipated completion of 2029.
+Construction has begun, with an anticipated completion of 2029, while sales of The Delmore are being exclusively brokered by Douglas Elliman.
 The beachside condominium will furthermore be a showpiece within Surfside.
-Adjacent to Indian Creek and minutes from Bal Harbour, the Town completes the coveted "Billionaire's Triangle," one of Miami's most revered destinations.
-Residents of these mansions in the sky will be steps from some of the area's most treasured hot-spots and postcard-worthy locales.
+Adjacent to Indian Creek and minutes from Bal Harbour, the Town completes the coveted “Billionaire’s Triangle,” one of Miami’s most revered destinations.

 “We have been focused on delivering an ultra-luxury product to the South Florida market that is unlike anything the area has seen previously,” said Jeffery Rossely, Senior Vice President of Development for DAMAC International.
 “Between Zaha Hadid Architects’ stunning designs and our global expertise, we are confident that The Delmore will be an extraordinary project, especially as we are designing homes for permanent residents, reflecting the transition we see occurring throughout the region.”

-Comprising 37 mansions – directed by a Residence Manager and served by residential butlers – The Delmore will be distinguished by a sculptural façade with sinuous curves and nested crescents that coalesce at the corners – hallmarks of Zaha Hadid's inimitable style.
-An impressive, flow-through canyon with sky views will delineate the building's north and south wings, leading seamlessly from the porte-cochère to the grand, glass-roofed double-height lobby, and out to the lush, oceanside meditation garden.
+Comprising 37 mansions, The Delmore will be distinguished by a sculptural façade with sinuous curves and nested crescents that coalesce at the corners – hallmarks of Zaha Hadid’s inimitable style.
+An impressive, flow-through canyon with sky views will delineate the building’s north and south wings, leading seamlessly from the porte-cochère to the grand, glass-roofed double-height lobby, and out to the lush, oceanside meditation garden.

-The lobby – also designed by ZHA with skilled artisans working with the finest materials to the highest quality and craftsmanship – will feature work by the project's interior designer, Hirsch Bedner Associates (HBA), a world-renowned hospitality design firm with offices throughout America, Asia, Europe, and the Middle East.
-Across the canyon, suspended 125 feet in the air, a spectacular see-through swimming pool will further define the property as an architectural showplace.
-The 75-foot-long acrylic pool – visible from Collins Avenue and likened to a water-filled bridge – will be the only one of its kind in Miami and a signature statement for Surfside.
+The lobby – also designed by ZHA – will feature work by the project’s interior designer, Hirsch Bedner Associates (HBA), a world-renowned hospitality design firm with offices throughout America, Asia, Europe, and the Middle East.
+Across the canyon, suspended 125 feet in the air, a see-through 75-foot-long acrylic swimming pool will further define the property as an architectural showplace.

 Prices for four- to five-bedroom mansions in The Delmore – all fully finished, each with private elevator entry foyers – will start at $15 million.
 The residences – comparable to single-family retreats with sizes averaging 7,000 square feet and penthouses starting at 10,000 square feet – will have sweeping water panoramas.
 Each of the property’s 12 floors will have no more than four residences.
 HBA will be designing all baths and wardrobes in the mansions, as well as custom Molteni&C kitchens – each anchored by intricately carved marble islands.
 White-glove services and more than 55,000 square feet of holistic amenities will further define the rarefied haven.